korolainenriikka/mlflow_test/README.md

   * creates a virtual machine and volume, sets them up and connects them to one another
   * copies data and mlflow project from git to the virtual env and runs the model

-the workflow setups' steps can be used for running any small-to-medium-scale mlproject in a CSC environment.
+the workflow setups' steps can be used for running any small-to-medium-scale mlproject in an OpenStack environment.
 Only commands that need to be changed are the git URI:s, in the scp command the '\*.gz' part that specifies the files to copy, and the mlflow run command's project name and params.

 these instructions expect that you
-  * have a valid CSC account
+  * have a valid OpenStack account
   * you are added to a project and granted access to servers

-## Initial setup instructions
+### Initial setup instructions

-### Create and run a virtual machine instance & connect remotely
+#### Create and run a virtual machine instance & connect remotely

 (this part is done as instructed in the [csc documentation](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/) and in the [CSC webinar on VM setup](https://www.youtube.com/watch?v=CIO8KRbgDoI))